abhikpal/organic-robot-web-app/README.md

 # Introduction

-Ken Boone's *Organic Robot* makes for an excellent introdution to robotics for a sufficnetly large set of students.
+Ken Boone's *Organic Robot* makes for an excellent introduction to robotics for a sufficiently large set of students.
 This repository contains code for a Flask web app that we use at Ardubotics as a replacement for the two-way radios used in the original design

-Ken Boone has a fifteeen page write up complete with workshop intructions.
+Ken Boone has a fifteen page write up complete with workshop instructions.
 The said PDF is also hosted on [his website](http://www.kensrobots.com/Organic.pdf).

 # Setup and Usage